dfelinto/blender-manual/manual/modeling/geometry_nodes/input/position.rst

 the mesh :doc:`edge split </modeling/geometry_nodes/mesh/split_edges>` node, the position for each edge will be the average position of the edges two vertices.

 For instances, the output is the origin of each instance.
+However, if the node is for a geometry node that adjusts data inside instances, the position output of this node will be in the local space of each instance.

 Inputs